suptext/suptext.github.io/code/from/2024/07/26/building-quickset.md

 You have to develop a feeling for where things originate, which can be especially complicated for complex apps as Obsidian.

 As I got increasingly comfortable with the execution flow of both Obsidian and the dev console, another weight was lifted: that of command line interfaces.
-Previously, I'd only ever used CMD and Powershell to troubleshoot my device and run rudimentary programs, frightened by the speed at which you're bombarded with system and error messages after exe
+Previously, I'd only ever used CMD and Powershell to troubleshoot my device and run rudimentary programs, often frightened by the speed at which you're bombarded with system and error messages after inputting a command.
+But by jumping in and out of the Obisidian dev console, i

 #### From window to class
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTk2NzI4ODkzNywtNTIxNjIxNTU2LC01NT
-c0Mjg4MzcsLTE0MzI1MzAzMjksLTUwMTA4NzU4MiwtMjAyNzg2
-ODc5OSw1ODEyMDY3MTksLTk3MDc0Mzg4OCwxNTExNTM2Njc2XX
-0=
+eyJoaXN0b3J5IjpbLTE5OTcyODcwODAsLTUyMTYyMTU1NiwtNT
+U3NDI4ODM3LC0xNDMyNTMwMzI5LC01MDEwODc1ODIsLTIwMjc4
+Njg3OTksNTgxMjA2NzE5LC05NzA3NDM4ODgsMTUxMTUzNjY3Nl
+19
 -->